 Panzanella Salad Recipe with Peaches

 This panzanella salad recipe with peaches is a simple tuscan bread salad that celebrates fresh summer peaches, tomatoes, cucumbers and basil.
-Great side dish.
+It's a simple side or lunch dish.

 Prep Time10 minutes